#server-performance

 Keep your system and software updated

-Use system restore or Time Machine
+Use system restore or snapshots

 Check for disk errors